ifeelgoods/racl-rails/README.md

 you need to include the module with:

-include Racl::Rails
+`include Racl::Rails`

-Add the follow before_filter to check ACL before the code in th action of the controller is executed.
+Add the following before_filter to check ACL before the code in the action of the controller is executed.

 ```ruby